telerik/kendo-ui-core/docs/web/grid/editing.md

 ---
 title: Editing
-page_title: Documentation for enabling editing in Grid UI widget
+page_title: Editing | Kendo UI Grid Widget
-description: Which steps to follow in order to enable the editing support of Kendo UI jQuery grid widget.
+description: "Learn how to enable the editing support for the Kendo UI Grid widget."
+slug: editing_kendoui_grid_widget
-position: 3
+position: 4
 ---

-# Grid Editing
+# Editing

-To enable the editing support of KendoUI Grid widget the following steps should be performed:
+To enable the editing support for the Kendo UI Grid widget, perform the following steps:

+## DataSource CRUD Configuration

-## Configure the DataSource for remote CRUD  (Create, Read, Update, Destroy) data operations:
+The example below demonstrates how to configure the dataSource for CRUD (Create, Read, Update, Destroy) data operations.

+###### Example

     var dataSource = new kendo.data.DataSource({
        transport: {
          read:   "/Products",